JustinSDK/dotSCAD/docs/lib2x-bsearch.md

 # bsearch

-The `search` function is a general-purpose function to find a value or a list of values in a vector.
+The `bsearch` function is a general-purpose function to find a value or a list of values in a vector.
 The vector must be sorted by zyx (from the last index to the first one).

 **Since:**  2.3